 Once you have passed the Speedback assignment and feel that you are ready, make arrangements to play Played Assignment 1 for an approved evaluator.
 Preparing for a played assignment usually requires several weeks or months.
 You may play more than one played assignment in a single session, but be sure to prepare each item thoroughly.

-It is your responsibility to select an evaluator and make an appointment to play the assignment for him or her.
-You are responsible to pay an appropriate fee to the evaluator at the time of your appointment.
-Although fees vary widely, an hourly rate of $30 is often appropriate.
-This fee should be paid directly to the evaluator at the conclusion of the session, which usually requires about ninety minutes.
+Select an evaluator and make an appointment to play each played assignment for him or her.
+For this noncredit course, you are responsible to pay an appropriate fee directly to the evaluator at the conclusion of your session, which usually requires about ninety minutes.
+Although fees vary widely, an hourly rate of $50 is often appropriate.
 In seeking out a qualified evaluator, choose from these three options:

 When you meet with the evaluator, do the following: